Dani Sutherland: Relationships

 Dani's first relationship was with Will Smith (Zac Drayson).
-The writer's used the young couple to explore the subject of taking a relationship to a physical level.
+The writers used the young couple to explore the subject of taking a relationship to a physical level.
 The character were seen on-screen discussing sex.
 However, "all hell breaks loose" when Dani learned that Will was hoping to have sex with her after the school formal.
 Sursok explained that when her character saw a condom fall out of Will's wallet, she was horrified, especially as her father was there too.
 The actress continued, "The sad thing is even though Will is a bit ahead of himself, he's actually doing the responsible thing by carrying a condom.
 But Dani doesn't see it that way."
 Dani made the decision not to speak to Will and refuses to go to the formal, thinking that everything is "ruined".
 Will tried to win Dani back when she decided to go to the formal after all and succeed.
 Will later got Gypsy Nash (Kimberley Cooper) pregnant during "a brief fling", while he and Dani were going through a rough patch in their relationship.
 Kilmeny Adie from the Illawarra Mercury believed that Dani never quite got over Will and her feelings were "not made easier" when she learned that Will and Gypsy had got engaged soon after the birth of their daughter.